tdavis6/dailySummaryEmail/README.md

 - SMTP_PASSWORD: The password of the sending account on the SMTP server (required)
 - SMTP_HOST: The host of the SMTP server (e.g. smtp.gmail.com) (required)
 - SMTP_PORT: The port of the SMTP server (defaults to 465 for SSL) (optional)
-- WEATHER_API_KEY: Your NWS weather API key.
-Currently, this is your email address as a string. (free) (optional, required for weather compatibility)
+- WEATHER_API_KEY: Your WeatherAPI.com weather API key. (free) (optional, required for weather compatibility)
+- UNIT_SYSTEM: METRIC or IMPERIAL. (optional, defaults to metric)
+- TIME_SYSTEM: 24HR or 12HR. (optional, defaults to 24hr)
 - WOTD: True or False.
 Enables WOTD. (optional, required for WOTD) (defaults to false)
 - LATITUDE: The latitude you wish to use for the weather and timezone. (optional)
 - LONGITUDE: The longitude you wish to use for the weather and timezone. (optional)